LukeMathWalker/pavex/docs/getting_started/quickstart/dependency_injection.md

 The `#[request_scoped]` annotation tells Pavex that the new method is a **constructor**.\

+Try to recompile the project—there should be no error now.\
-The "missing constructor" error we were discussing earlier should be fixed now, since our [`Blueprint`][Blueprint] imports all constructors defined in the current crate:
+The new constructor was picked up immediately because our [`Blueprint`][Blueprint] is configured to import all constructors defined in the current crate:

 --8<-- "doc_examples/quickstart/06-register.snap"

-Make sure that the project compiles successfully at this point.

 ## Lifecycles